Chirag-ahir/SFC-Preparation/README.md

 A sales pipeline is a visual representation of where all of your prospects are in the sales process.

 What is salesforce?<br>
-Salesforce is a cloud-based CRM platform that helps business to manage their sales, marketing and customer service activities.
+Salesforce is a cloud-based CRM platform which provides 360* view of customer data that helps business to manage their sales, marketing and customer service activities.
+It was originally founded by Marc Benioff.

 What is case?<br>
 Case is a standard object used in salesforce to represent query, question, or any open ticket for your customers.
 It's a foundation of the Service Cloud.